 Combining both travelling and a holiday

 It’s also possible to combine parts of both of these categories.
 This is what we often do.
-In 2018 Kayleigh and I went on an around the world trip where we visited about 20 countries across Asia, Europe, North Africa and North America, in three and a half months.
+In 2018 Kayleigh and I went on an around the world trip.
+On this trip we visited about 20 countries across Asia, Europe, North Africa and North America.
 At times we combined both categories.
 We flew with budget airlines, travelled on public transport in many major cities and even travelled from London to Paris on a bus.
 We also ate cheaper foods, cooked a lot of our own foods and did a lot of city walking and exploring free museums.

 When we were deciding on what to do on our North America leg we wanted to make the trip more relaxing and less hectic.
 Europe burnt us out so much that we knew we weren’t going to do that again.
 We decided that our next stays in Los Angeles, Vancouver, Banff, Mexico City, Merida, Playa Del Carmen and Cancun were all going to be less intensive and relaxing.